ITRS-Group/cordial/docs/tools/geneos/geneos_aes_encode.md

   -p, --password string   Password string to use
-  -s, --source string     Source for password to use -e, --expandable        Output in ExpandString format -h, --help              help for encode
+  -s, --source string     Source for password to use -e, --expandable        Output in ExpandString format -o, --once              One prompt for password once.
+For scripts injecting passwords on stdin -h, --help              help for encode
 ```